UKNCSP/CDDS-CMIP7-mappings/README.md

 This repository is being used for collection and review of model configuration for the UKESM1-3 and HadGEM3-GC5 based models being prepared for CMIP7 submission in 2026.

+## New users

+You'll need to be given access to this repository in order to interact with the issues.
+This can either be done by clicking on "issues", "New Issue" and selecting the "New Reviewer Request" or clicking [here](https://github.com/UKNCSP/CDDS-CMIP7-mappings/issues/new?template=new_reviewer.yml).

 ## Mapping and STASH information

 Information is being held for each mapping in the body of github issues, e.g. [#67](https://github.com/UKNCSP/CDDS-CMIP7-mappings/issues/67) contains the information for